LocPrivFogSim/LocPrivFogSim/README.md

   <h3 align="center">LocPrivFogSim</h3>

   <p align="center">
-    A simulator to analyse threats of computation offloading strategies to location privacy in fog computing.
+    A simulator to analyze threats of computation offloading strategies to location privacy in fog computing.
   </p>
 </div>